robotology-legacy/codyco-superbuild/README.md

 While the software developed in the CoDyCo project is [tested to be compatible with Windows](https://ci.appveyor.com/project/robotology/codyco-superbuild/branch/master), the Gazebo simulator that we use as a simulation platform [does not support Windows](https://github.com/robotology/gazebo-yarp-plugins/issues/74).
-For this reason if you plan to do use the CoDyCo software with the Gazebo simulator, for the time being it is easier for you to use Linux or OS X.
+For this reason if you plan to do use the CoDyCo software with the Gazebo simulator, for the time being it is easier for you to use Linux or macOS.

 ###System Dependencies
 Most of the CoDyCo software is developed using the C/C++ language.
 For this reason, you should have Visual Studio installed on your computer to build it.
 In particular we install some dependencies of our software we rely on the binary installers